PFTL/website/content/blog/21_Default_Attributes_Classes.rst

     print(id(MyClass.var))
     # 10935520

 You see that all the attributes are the same object.
-When the value is replaced, since integer are immutable, a new object is created and is propagated to all the instances of the class.
+When the value is replaced, since integers are immutable, a new object is created and is propagated to all the instances of the class.
 However, if you change the value of ``var`` in one of the instances, this will not hold anymore:

 .. code-block:: python